A bit about Jeffrey Hannan

 A former book reviewer for the Gay and Lesbian Times, I've workshopped my fiction and personal narrative with Rae Armantrout, Quincy Troupe, Bernard Cooper and others.

-Work: Will Work for Airfare
+Will Work for Airfare

-To pay the rent – and to fund my writing and drinking in foreign lands – I design and implement digital user experiences.
+To pay the rent – and to fund my writing in foreign lands – I design and implement digital user experiences.
 I'm a hybrid project manager, content strategist, digital strategist, and business analyst.
 Financial services is my specialty.

 It's all exceedingly glamorous.